 — Daniel Kusner

-Lone Star literary lion LARRY MCMURTY is confident that his gay cowboy movie is stronger than Gov. Rick Perry
+Lone Star literary lion LARRY MCMURTRY is confident that his gay cowboy movie is stronger than Gov. Rick Perry

 A tragedy about lost opportunity, repression, finding love and never letting it go, “Brokeback Mountain” is a powerful drama.
 And the momentum behind the film builds on a day-to-day basis.

-Critics groups in Boston, Los Angeles and New York recently named the gay cowboy drama as the year’s best film.
+Critics groups in Boston, Los Angeles and New York recently named the cowboy romance as the year’s best film.
 And on Tuesday, it dominated the Golden Globes with seven nominations, including one for best screenplay, written by Larry McMurtry and Diana Ossana.

 A lifelong Texan, McMurtry is the Pulitzer-winner who created “The Last Picture Show,” “Lonesome Dove,” “Hud” and “Terms of Endearment.”
 A few hours after the Golden Globe nominations were announced, McMurtry conducted phone interviews while in Austin.

 Based on Annie Proulx’s 1997 near-perfect short story, “Brokeback” is about the doomed bond between two men who fall in love while herding sheep together.
 It’s also partially set in the Lone Star State.

 Just as the film’s marketing campaign was gearing up, Texas was hit with two historical anti-gay blows: the overwhelming victory of a state amendment to ban same-sex marriages and Governor Rick Perry essentially telling gay soldiers returning from Iraq that — instead of Texas — they should consider a more “lenient” state to settle down.

 "If there is some other state that has a more lenient view than Texas, then maybe that's a better place for them to live," said the Lone Star State's longest-sitting governor, Rick Perry.